NardJ/Tin-Whistle-Helper/README.md

  ⏅     : Sets number of beats for metronome to sound
  ⊠ ♫⚟  : Play the notes of the song
- ⊠ Low : Play the song one octave lower to resemble a low whistle [■]    : Stop song and set beat cursor to first beat [▶]    : Play song from current position of beat cursor [▮▮]   : Pause song / Resume song
+ ⊠ Low : Play the song one octave lower to resemble a low whistle [■]    : If playing, stops song and set beat cursor to starting beat
+         If not playing, resets beat cursor to first beat [▶]    : Play song from current position of beat cursor [▮▮]   : Pause song / Resume song
 [⬏]    : Switch from page view (wrapped) to linear view